 RSSB, like all organisations with over 250 employees is required to publish information about gender pay difference.
 The gender pay gap is the difference in average pay between men and women in the workforce.
 RSSB is committed to reducing its gender pay gap and we are working with our employees to identify practical ways in which we can do this.

-We have calculated the mean and median gender pay gap to be 25% and 26% respectively.
-The national average for gender pay gap is 18%.
+We have calculated the mean and median gender pay gap to be 22% and 23% respectively.

 Meet the women who work in key technical and engineering roles.
 Find out what they do and how RSSB supports their career development.

 Head of Academic Partnerships

 It’s always been railways for me.
 I studied Mechanical Engineering at university with the goal of getting in to engine design.
 Following placements with Shell, Ford and Rolls Royce I decided I wanted to settle in London and a career in the rail industry working on the London Underground network was a perfect fit.
 My first ‘proper job’ was a graduate engineer with Tube Lines (part of Transport for London) and the graduate scheme gave me the opportunity to try my hand on a range of different roles, allowing me to gain experience in mechanical building services, station design, rolling stock maintenance and track engineering.
 I subsequently chose to specialise in track engineering.
 During my time managing track maintenance activities I worked on a number of major projects, including the track planning and resilience work for the 2012 London Olympics.